Announcement

 • invite a team member

-For a directory or multi-domain lead operation, activation might not be signup at all.
-It might be a qualified visitor clicking from the directory into the right product, or becoming a lead on another domain.
+For a directory or lead-generation project, activation might not be signup at all.
+It might be a qualified visitor clicking into the right product, or becoming a lead on another domain.

 Same analytics vocabulary.
 Different product truth.